 What is the Jurisprudence Knowledge Assessment Test?

-A: The JKAT is an open-book, multiple-choice exam that applicants may take up to three times.
+A: The JKAT is an open-book, multiple-choice exam that applicants may take up to two times.
 The JKAT focuses on the standards of practice and ethics expected of occupational therapists practicing in Canada.

 What is the Competency Assessment Interview?